sw20-tug/ASD-Morning-4/README.md

 # ASD: Morning 4

-This is the repository for the team *ASD: Morning 4*. :)
+This is the repository for the team *ASD: Morning 4*.

-Testing 2 added gitignore